Inclusive Leadership Program

 What will I learn?

-The curriculum will include skill-based learning while also focusing on long-term transformation to support women in leadership roles and processes.
+The curriculum includes skill-based learning while also focusing on long-term transformation to support women in leadership roles and processes.

 Our goals are to ensure women: